jfcloutier/karma_system/design_notes/assessing.md

 ### Trigger life event

-* ask SOM to trigger the next life event: apoptosis, replication, division or none
+* ask SOM to trigger the next life event: apoptosis (self termination), replication, division or none
 * wait for the SOM to realize it, unless none
-  * apoptosis distributes fullness to parents and umwelt
+  * apoptosis distributes fullness to parents and umwelt equally
   * replication/division divides fullness equally, integrity is copied, engagement starts full for new CAs

 ## Evaluating goal achievement